98smrav6/QuizItz/README.md

 **Whats the purpose of this?**

-  A timed quiz for students that can store high scores and compare to other peers.
+  A timed quiz for students that can store their high scores and compare to other peers.

 **Built With:**
 - HTML